 According to a 2022 Impact Report by Aite-Novarica, “first-party check and deposit fraud are on the rise.
 Fraudsters have been committing more sophisticated forms of fraud attacks over the past few years, but they have now turned to some low-tech fraud methods involving checks and deposits.
 Thirty-eight percent of fraud executives surveyed report this form of fraud is up more than 20% over the past 12 months."2

 Luckily, much of this fraudulent behavior and mismanagement can be predicted and prevented using bank-contributed data and machine-learning based tools.
-These decision intelligence tools analyze historical deposit and transaction data to help financial institutions (“FIs”) predict risk exposure and identify potential suspicious activity.
+These predictive intelligence tools analyze historical deposit and transaction data to help financial institutions (“FIs”) predict risk exposure and identify potential suspicious activity.

 Here are 4 ways your FI can stop check deposit fraud with duplicate and counterfeit item detection: